CooperUnion/selfdrive/docs/safety.md

 - Announce "ALL CLEAR, JACKING (FRONT OR BACK)"
 - Announce "ALL CLEAR, LOWERING" when releasing the jack

-### When going under car:
+*When going under a car:*

-- Announce / shout out “GOING UNDER CAR” to make sure everyone near the car knows not to sit inside the car or move the car
+- Put up caution tape or assign someone else to watch the car so people coming nearby know to stay clear of the car
-- Do not go under car until sure no one is going to sit in car / move car
+- Do not go under the car until you are sure it is safe to do so
-- Put up caution tape or assign someone else to watch car or stand at door so people coming in know not to go into car while you are under the car
+- Announce "GOING UNDER CAR" to make sure everyone near the car knows not to sit inside or move the car

 ### When operating experimental boards / devices / new additions to car: